thisisharrison/pizza-server/README.md

 switched to db pizza
 ```

 e.
-Keys for development is already configured for you.
-If you want to change them, you can update in `config/keys_dev.ts`
+Keys for development is already configured in `config/keys_dev.ts`.
+Production keys in `config/keys_prod.ts` are stored in deployed service.
+For example, the demo site is deployed in Heroku.
+[Live Site](https://thisisharrison.github.io/pizza-store/)

 ```js
 export default {